easilver/mutation-genome-separator/README.md

 # This is the mutation-genome-separator!

 ## Requirements
-this is a node script and needs `npm` installed to run
+this is a node script and needs `npm` installed to run (see https://nodejs.org/en/download/)

 ## Setup
 1. clone this repository